 Post-workout use is common.

-Steam rooms can relax muscles33 but may worsen dehydration34 after exercise.
+Steam rooms can relax muscles but may worsen dehydration after exercise.

 Best Practice